Battle of Los Angeles (2023): Night Two

 Mike Bailey took on Konosuke Takeshita in the final of the 2023 Battle of Los Angeles.
-Bailey delivered a shooting star press and a Flamingo Driver to Takeshita to win the tournament.
+Bailey delivered an Ultima Weapon and a Flamingo Driver to Takeshita to win the tournament.

+Aftermath

+By winning the Battle of Los Angeles tournament, Mike Bailey received his PWG World Championship against champion Daniel Garcia in an Iron Man match at Twenty: Mystery Vortex, which Garcia won to retain the title.